Mitt Romney: Management consulting

 After receiving his JD–MBA from Harvard, Romney passed the Michigan bar exam but decided to pursue a career in business rather than law.
 He was recruited by several large companies but joined the Boston Consulting Group (BCG), reasoning that working as a management consultant for a variety of companies would better prepare him for a future position as a chief executive.
 Part of a 1970s wave of top graduates who chose to go into consulting rather than join a large company directly, he found his legal and business education useful in his job.
 He applied BCG principles such as the growth-share matrix, and executives viewed him as having a bright future there.
 At BCG, he was a colleague of Benjamin Netanyahu, with whom he formed a friendship that has lasted for more than 50 years.

 In 1977, he was hired by Bain & Company, a management consulting firm in Boston formed a few years earlier by Bill Bain and several other ex-BCG employees.
 Bain later said of the 30-year-old Romney, "He had the appearance of confidence of a guy who was maybe ten years older."
 Unlike other consulting firms, which issued recommendations and then departed, Bain & Company immersed itself in a client's businesses and worked with them until changes were implemented.
 Romney became a vice president of the firm in 1978, working with such clients as the Monsanto Company, Outboard Marine Corporation, Burlington Industries, and Corning Incorporated.
 Within a few years, the firm considered him one of its best consultants.
 In fact, clients sometimes preferred to use him rather than more-senior partners.

-Minor political issues

 Two family incidents during this time later surfaced during Romney's political campaigns.
 A state park ranger in 1981 told Romney his motorboat had an insufficiently visible license number and that he would face a $50 fine if he took the boat onto the lake.
 Disagreeing about the license and wanting to continue a family outing, Romney took it out anyway, saying he would pay the fine.
 The ranger arrested him for disorderly conduct.
 The charges were dropped several days later.
 In 1983, on a 12-hour family road trip, he placed the family's dog in a windshield-equipped carrier on the roof of their car, and then washed the car and carrier after the dog suffered a bout of diarrhea.
 The dog incident in particular later became fodder for Romney's critics and political opponents.